 Best Practice Use Guide

-After creating your account, you need to think about how to properly setup eLabJournal so that it works logically for your lab now and in the future.
+After creating your account, you need to think about how to configure eLabJournal so that it meets your lab's needs now and in the future.
 In this guide, you will find useful tips, tricks and best practices for organizing your digital lab workspace.

 Setting up a Group

-A group is a secure environment that is used to share information with members within that group.
-A group can be a small group with a single PI, a large research group, department or institute with multiple group leaders, but it can also be just a single scientist.
-When setting up a group it is important to think about what information should be accessible by which people.
+A group is a secure environment used to share information with members within that group.
+A group can be a small team with a single PI, a large research division, department or institute with multiple group leaders, or even just a single scientist.
+When setting up a group, it is important to think about what information should be accessible by which people.
 Besides projects, studies and experiments, eLabJournal also offers centralized samples storage and supplies ordering, shared standard protocol templates and equipment planning.
-This means that you should carefully evaluate how you want to set up your lab and decide who needs access to sample management, use equipment or view experiments.
-A good rule of thumb is to set up the system from the point of view of the scientist or a single group leader.
-This is because these people will be the end-users and have the most benefit from the intuitively organized system to track the lab results.
+This means that you should carefully evaluate how you want to set up your lab and decide who needs access to manage samples, use equipment or view experiments.
+A good rule of thumb is to set up the system from the point of view of the scientist or a single group leader, because these people will be the end-users and have the most to benefit from an intuitively organized system.

 There are a number of features available to collaborate with people outside of their own group.
-You can, for instance, set up a separate Project Group to exchange data with researchers outside your lab.
-You can also share specific information of samples to enable other labs in the institute to search in the group's inventory without disclosing the storage location itself.
+For instance, you can create a separate Project Group to exchange data with researchers outside your lab.
+You can also share sample information with other labs within the organization, so that they can view shared sample records in their inventories without disclosing the actual storage location.

 Setting up a Project

-When setting up eLABJournal it is important to define for yourself what a group of people means for you so that you can create the best possible configuration.
-From the point of view of someone that is working in the lab, the definition of a project might be different when describing projects on a research group level.
-A good practice is that only a few people in the lab can set up projects (usually administrator or group-leader) to keep the system well organized.
-For organizing the digital lab notebook, there are a number of options to consider which are listed below:
+When setting up eLabJournal, it is important to define for yourself what a project means for you so that you can create the best possible configuration.
+From the point of view of someone who is working in the lab, their definition of a project may differ from the project folder designation in the group's digital lab notebook.
+A good practice is to only allow a few people in the lab to create new projects (usually administrator or group-leader).
+When organizing your digital lab notebook, there are a number of options to consider:

-You can set up one project for each user and name projects accordingly.
-Each user will have its own project that works as a digital lab notebook and the group leader can easily select the project of a lab member to browse through the studies and experiments.
-When choosing this option, lab members have flexibility in organizing studies and experiments within their projects.
-Be aware that when organizing the projects per user and there is a lot of collaboration, part of the project of one person will also be part of another person’s project.
-Although this is not necessarily a problem, you can also choose to work with a project-based organizational structure may work better for notebooks that require a high degree of collaboration.
+You can set up one project for each user and name those projects accordingly.
+Each user will have their own project that serves as an individual lab notebook, and the group leader can easily select a project by lab member to browse through their studies and experiments.
+With this option, lab members have a great deal of flexibility in organizing studies and experiments within their personal project.
+Be aware that if lab users are frequently collaborating with each other, part of one user's work may be stored within another user’s project.
+Although this is not necessarily a problem, you may find that a project-based organizational structure may work better for notebooks that require a high degree of collaboration.

-You can choose to organize eLabJournal based on the projects that are running in the lab.
-Start by defining the different projects your group is working on.
-When defining shared projects and you give permission to users to view their own experiments, you must assign collaborators to each project to assure access to the lab members that work on this project.
-Multiple members in the lab will then be able to organize their data in the same project and the group leader can easily see how a project progresses.
-Researchers can track data in either separate or shared studies and in separate experiments and or shared experiments.
-When using the project-based organisation, it is also good to more tightly control the organisation of studies to keep this in line with other projects.
+You can choose to organize eLabJournal based on the projects that are running in your lab.
+Start by identifying the different projects your group has in progress.
+When defining shared projects, you must first ensure that users have permission to view their own experiments before assigning them as collaborators on the projects in which they are involved.
+Multiple members in the lab will then be able to organize their data in the same project while the group leader tracks its progress.
+Researchers can organize their data in either separate or shared studies and experiments.
+Project-based organization can be an ideal solution for organizations that need to maintain tighter control of their studies in order to keep them in line with related projects.

 Of course, you can also mix the user-based and the project-based set-up or choose for a different organisation of the ELN. eLABJournal offers the flexibility to let your group decide what works best for your specific situation!

 Particularly for larger groups, you can set up Project Groups to organize projects.
-A project group creates an extra organisation level for group projects.
-Typical reasons for defining project groups are 1) to organize projects of different group leaders and collaborate, or 2) add an extra organisation level to organize projects by a general topic, such as an organism or year.
+A project group creates an extra organization level for group projects.
+Typical reasons for defining project groups are 1) to organize and collaborate on projects from different group leaders, or 2) to add an extra organisation level to organize projects by a general topic, such as an organism or year.

 Naming Projects, Studies or Experiments